DaniBAIG7/imdb-academy/README.md

 ```
 git clone https://github.com/DaniBAIG7/imdb-academy.git
 ```
-Once cloned, we go into that folder and compose the Docker container, using the following folder:
+Once cloned, we go into that folder and compose the Docker container, using the following command:
 ```
 cd imdb-academy
 docker-compose up